Dog and Cat Teeth Cleaning in Canton

 We recommend that you start caring for your pet’s teeth at home as soon as possible, preferably when they’re very young.
 The at-home regimen should include brushing or use of other effective techniques to slow accumulation of dental plaque, such as dental diets and chew materials.
 This, combined with regular examination and cleaning by one of our veterinarians, can help your pet have better oral health and live a longer life.
 For effective oral hygiene product recommendations for dogs and cats, visit The Veterinary Oral Health Council.

-What to Expect During Your Pet’s Dental/Gum Treatment
+What to Expect During Your Dog or Cat's Teeth Cleaning

 Here at Riverstone Animal Hospital, we take great care to treat care your pet safely and help them recover quickly.
-Each dental treatment includes pre-anesthetic safety screening, antibiotics, pain control, warmed electrolyte fluids, and continually supervised anesthesia and recovery.
+Each dog or cat teeth cleaning and dental treatment includes pre-anesthetic safety screening, antibiotics, pain control, warmed electrolyte fluids, and continually supervised anesthesia and recovery.
 To provide our patients with the best results, we use the following six-step dental treatment:

 We evaluate the mouth, gums, and teeth for gum disease, fractured teeth, infection, and masses.
 The results are recorded in your pet’s records.